fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 ---

-^ with a couple of inititialization pieces, and we kick off the pedometer when the component mounts.
+^ with a couple of initialization pieces, and we kick off the pedometer when the component mounts.

 ```js
 componentDidMount: function () {